In this article, we look at whether a dental bridge or crown might be right for you.

-Dental crown and bridge are the best options if you are missing one or more teeth.
+Dental crowns and bridges are some of the best options if you are missing one or more teeth.
 Prosthetic devices are used in both dental bridges and dental crowns to restore your smile.
 A crown is used when a tooth is broken or fractured, whereas a tooth bridge is used when one or more teeth are missing.

-Providing the best restorative solution that achieves optimal aesthetics when replacing teeth in the visible smiling zone is critical.
-If you need to replace a tooth in this area, you may have a few options because the front teeth are not subjected to as much pressure as the rear teeth.
+If you are after a dental bridge to replace a tooth in this area, you have a few options because the front teeth are not subjected to as much pressure as the rear teeth.

 The following are examples of common front-tooth dental bridges:

-The most frequent type of tooth bridge is a traditional dental bridge.
+The most common type of dental bridge is called a traditional dental bridge.
 Traditional bridges are two dental crowns on each side and pontics (prosthetic teeth) in the middle.
 The prosthetic teeth span the gap between the crowns supported by the teeth on both sides of the gap.

 This form of restoration is comparable to that of a traditional bridge.
 The main difference is that instead of two crowns, there is only one.
-A natural tooth supports the crown on one side of the area, and the overhanging pontic fills in the gap in your grin.
+A natural tooth supports the crown on one side of the area, and the overhanging pontic fills in the gap.
 Cantilever bridges are not commonly advised.
-However, they may be the best option for some patients.
+However, they may be the best option for some patients as they can

 Maryland bonded bridges